rkrx/php-simple-router/README.md

 1.)
 Define some routes.
 Routes are some arrays identified by a unique key.
 The data-part is completely up to you.
 If you want something special in you data-part, go on and define it there.

 2.)
-Call the [Router](./src/Router.php) and pass the routes-array to it.
+Call [Router](./src/Router.php) and pass the routes-array to it.
 The router does nothing more than lookup a data-array who's key is matching the incoming REQUEST_URI (for example).
 So the return-value of $router->resolve() is the value-part of the matching key.

 3.)
 Do something with the data-array.
 For example, you can merge the $_GET- or $_POST-params into some data-key, do some post-processing, whatever.

 4.)
-Optionally utilize the [Dispatcher](./src/Dispatcher.php) to call some arbitary class.
+Optionally utilize [Dispatcher](./src/Dispatcher.php) to call some arbitary class.
 The dispatcher does not require the class to implement a specific class nor does it require special parameters for the constructor or the targeted method.
+Here is some magic that gets applied.
+The constructor of [Dispatcher](./src/Dispatcher.php) requires a class that implements the [ServiceLocater](./src/ServiceLocater.php)-Interface.
+The constructor-variables of the targeted class are then instanciated by the [ServiceLocater](./src/ServiceLocater.php) and passed over.

+This does not happen for the method-call, but here is some magic applied, too.
+The name of the variables in the method must match to the array-keys of $params, passed to [Dispatcher::invoke](./src/Dispatcher.php#L27).

 This is what the bootstrap could look like:
 ```PHP